Animal welfare and rights in Malaysia: Enforcement

 According to SEE (2013), "These cases more or less sum up the history of animal cruelty prosecution in Malaysia."
 There were also an additional four animal cruelty prosecutions between 2006 and 2010.

+Since the passage of the Animal Welfare Act 2015, enforcement has been poor.
+The public can make complaints about violations of the Act to the Department of Veterinary Services but despite over 7000 reports of abuses, crimes against animals remain rampant and convictions are rare.